KireinaHoro/jsteward.moe/content/Go/go-on-gentoo-sparc.md

 in early stages) is working.
 Yet Debian's SPARC port is on architecture `sparc64`, which means it'll run on a Gentoo kernel (UltraSPARC T2 requires a 64bit kernel), yet the executables it creates won't run outside without some tricks.
 (Gentoo SPARC has 32bit userland)

+**EDIT:** as of Feb 2, 2018, `gccgo-7` works as well.
+It seems like they've fixed it.
+Kudos for Debian team!

 ## Set up Debian Ports environment